Collin Klein expected to return to Kansas State as assistant coach

-Former Kansas State quarterback Collin Klein is expected to return to his alma mater as an assistant football coach, two sources with knowledge of the situation told the Eagle.
+Former Kansas State quarterback Collin Klein is expected to return to his alma mater as an assistant football coach, two sources with knowledge of the situation told The Star.

 Klein spent the past season coaching quarterbacks at Northern Iowa.
 He is expected to fill the same role at K-State and replace current co-offensive coordinator/quarterbacks coach Del Miller, who has decided to retire, according to the sources.